 Heading to Bath for a two-day trip?
-Make sure you cross these must-visits off your list.
+Make sure you tick these city highlights off your list.

 Where to Stay?

-Stay midweek for great value at a range of accommodation in Bath and Beyond.
-Why not try one of Bath’s new contemporary hotel openings such as the APEX City of Bath Hotel, Indigo Hotel or Z-Hotel?
-With state-of-the-art facilities and a range of room types to choose from.
+Stay midweek for great value at a range of accommodation in Bath and beyond.
+Why not try the contemporary Apex City of Bath Hotel, or Macdonald Bath Spa Hotel, both of which have a range of room types to choose from?

-Head to the Hilton Bath City Hotel or Premier Inn Bath for a comfortable night’s sleep in central Bath, close to all major attractions, or try Best Western Limpley Stoke, Leigh Park or Centurion for a roomy hotel set within Bath’s stunning surrounding countryside.
+Head to Abbey Hotel or Country Living Hotel for a comfortable night’s sleep in central Bath, close to all major attractions, or try Best Western Limpley Stoke, Leigh Park or Centurion for a roomy hotel set within Bath’s stunning surrounding countryside.

 After arriving in Bath, find your bearings and soak up the world-famous sights by bus, with a Bath City Sightseeing Tour.
 If you prefer to see the city on foot, take a walking tour with Experience Bath or Sulis Guides, or, if you’re travelling from abroad, take an informative multilingual tour with iTours International.

-Delve into the fascinating and complex history of the USA with a trip to The American Museum in Britain.
-The museum is the only collection of Americana outside the United States, taking visitors on a journey through history via a remarkable collection of folk and decorative arts.
-Take the free shuttle bus from Bath city centre for a hassle-free journey.
+Delve into the fascinating history of the USA with a trip to the American Museum & Gardens.
+The museum houses the only collection of Americana outside of the United States, taking you on a journey through history via a remarkable collection of folk and decorative arts.

-For an evening of entertainment, catch a play, concert, comedy or even a West-End show at the beautiful Georgian Theatre Royal Bath, with a year-round programme of captivating productions.
+For an evening of entertainment, catch a play, concert, comedy or even a West End show at the beautifully Georgian Theatre Royal Bath, which hosts a year-round programme of captivating productions.

-Start your day with an ascent up the spiral staircase of the historic Bath Abbey on a Tower Tour and enjoy breathtaking views over the city, as well as a behind-the-scenes experience of this grand building.
+Start your day with an ascent up the spiral staircase of the historic Bath Abbey on a Tower Tour and enjoy breathtaking views over the city, as well as a behind-the-scenes peek at the chuch's clock face and bells.

-Visit the picturesque Royal Crescent and experience life in Georgian Bath at No.1 Royal Crescent, a townhouse built in 1767 revealing the lives of servants and their masters in the eighteenth century.
-Or, head to the Jane Austen Centre and learn about the life and times of Bath’s most famous resident.
+Visit the picturesque Royal Crescent and experience life in Georgian Bath at No.1 Royal Crescent, a townhouse built in 1767, now a museum revealing the lives of servants and their masters in the eighteenth century.
+Or head to the Jane Austen Centre and learn about the life and times of Bath’s most famous resident.

 Connected to the Pump Room lies one of the finest preserved Roman spa complexes in the world, the Roman Baths.
 Learn more about Roman spa culture and history and stand where Romans once stood at this interactive museum, where natural thermal waters still bubble away in grand ancient baths.